 The last month at work has been one of the most challenging and rewarding of my career.
 That’s because I lead customer relationship management (CRM) at 3M.
 As the major producer of single-use N95 respirator masks, hospital cleaning solutions, and other personal protective equipment (PPE), 3M is in a unique position to provide critical tools for the fight against COVID-19.
-We do that by:
+We’re doing that by:

 I’m proud that we’ve been able to quickly pivot our sales approach overnight while maintaining our customer relationships and productivity.
 Learn more about our story in my recent webinar, and read on to discover how our team has adapted to all the changes.